pingcap/blog/horizontally-scaling-hive-metastore-database-by-migrating-from-mysql-to-tidb.md

 [Zhihu](https://en.wikipedia.org/wiki/Zhihu) which means "Do you know?" in classical Chinese, is the Quora of China: a question-and-answer website where all kinds of questions are created, answered, edited, and organized by the community of its users.
 As [China's biggest knowledge sharing platform](https://walkthechat.com/zhihu-chinas-largest-qa-platform-content-marketers-dream/), we have 220 million registered users and 30 million questions with more than 130 million answers on the site.
 In August 2019, we completed [$450 million in F-round funding](https://pandaily.com/zhihu-completes-largest-funding-round-ever-of-450-million/).

 At Zhihu, we used MySQL as the Hive Metastore.
 With data growth in Hive, MySQL stored about 60 GB of data, and the largest table had more than 20 million rows of data.
 Although the data volume was not excessive for a standalone MySQL database, running queries or writing data in Hive caused frequent operations in Metastore.
 In this case, MySQL, Metastore's backend database, became the bottleneck for the entire system.
-We compared multiple solutions and found that [TiDB](https://docs.pingcap.com/tidb/v4.0), an open-source distributed [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) database was the optimal solution. **Thanks to TiDB's elastic scalability, we can horizontally scale our metadata storage system without worrying about database capacity.**
+We compared multiple solutions and found that [TiDB](https://docs.pingcap.com/tidb/v4.0), an open-source distributed [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) database was the optimal solution. **Thanks to TiDB's elastic scalability, we can horizontally scale our Hive metadata storage system without worrying about database capacity.**

 Last year, we published a [post](https://pingcap.com/case-studies/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu) that showed how we kept our query response times at milliseconds levels despite having over 1.3 trillion rows of data.
 This post became a hit on various media platforms like [Hacker News](https://news.ycombinator.com/item?id=20758702) and [DZone](https://dzone.com/articles/lesson-learned-from-queries-over-13-trillion-rows-1).
 Today, I'll share with you how we use TiDB to horizontally scale Hive Metastore to meet our growing business needs.